Length over all 64.40 m

 The heave compensation system keeps the SRV position stable from vessel motion, easing the connection of the SRV with the recovery frame.
 A safe connection of the SRV is also enabled by the guide umbilical.

 The main advantages of Drass SRV compared to traditional rescue solutions are as follows:

 - The vessel moon pool allows the launch and recovery of the SRV during severe sea conditions

 - Reconnection of the SRV is autonomous, therefore no assisting vessel is required to recover the SRV

 - The training of the SRV pilots can be equivalent to a Working ROV training course, and is therefore available without the expense of actual vessel operations

 - The recovery of the SRV in case of failure is guaranteed by several emergency recovery modes

 - The system requires only a winch and a heave compensator system on top of the moon pool, leaving all the available space on the main deck and optimizing the vessel’s general arrangement.

-The DRV is a flexible underwater transportation tool and, thanks to its modular design, once removed, the Submarine Rescue Capsule can be used for multifunctional subsea activities.
-Through a standard mechanical and signal (should this say ‘signal’ or ‘single’) interface plate, the WROV module of the DRV can transport different payloads.
+The SRV is a flexible underwater transportation tool and, thanks to its modular design, once removed, the Submarine Rescue Capsule can be used for multifunctional subsea activities.
+Through a standard mechanical and signal (should this say ‘signal’ or ‘single’) interface plate, the WROV module of the SRV can transport different payloads.
 This characteristic gives to the same Rescue Diving Support Vessel an unprecedented flexibility to perform unlimited subsea tasks.